bzareva/star-wars-universe-0.1/README.md

 ## *Brief information*

 Vankata is a big fan of Star Wars, so he decided to make a small project on OOP on this topic.
-To this end, he wants to recreate the universe of the series.<br/>
+For the purpose, he wants to recreate the universe of the series.<br/>
 He first started with the Jedi, deciding that everyone should have:
 - jedi name
 - ank, the following are arranged in ascending order - YOUNGLING,